Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Manual action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/ManualAction.png "[Manual action]")

 The *Manual action* core action is used to control the workflow by a manual user interaction.
-Depending on the user's decision made in the *Process orchestration >Processes > Process ID* view, a different workflow path may than be taken.
-If a workflow contains a manual action, the corresponding process is paused until the user has done the decision.
+Depending on the user's decision made in the *Process orchestration >Processes > Process ID* view, a different workflow path may than be taken,see [Make a user decision](../Operation/09_TrackWorkflowProcess.md#make-a-user-decision) If a workflow contains a manual action, the corresponding process is paused until the user has done the decision.
 For example, it allows you to incorporate approval procedures into your workflows, such as requiring any purchase order over a certain amount to be reviewed by a user before it can be released or canceled.
 For this example, you can use the [Split by criterion](#split-by-criterion) action before to define the business document amounts for which a manual action is required.